 The principal portion of the QSA JPA's revenues are environmental mitigation contributions received from the member agencies.
-The costs for environmental mitigation requirements up to and not to exceed a present value of \$133,000,000 are required to be paid by the IID, CVWD, and SDCWA with the balance of the expenditures above the present value of \$133,000,000 to be paid by the State of California.
-GASB Statement No. 33 requires the entire \$133,000,000 to be recorded as a receivable when all eligibility requirements have been met (for example, funding is not dependent upon certain future events).
-In the fund financial statements, the unavailable revenue was originally recorded as the same amount because the revenue does not represent available spendable resources and this amount has been reduced as the members have made their contributions.
+The costs for environmental mitigation requirements up to and not to exceed a present value of \$133,000,000 (in 2003 dollars) were required to be paid by the IID, CVWD, and SDCWA with the balance of the expenditures above the present value of \$133,000,000 to be paid by the State of California.
+In fiscal year 2023, IID paid off their remaining contributions and in fiscal year 2024, CVWD and SDCWA paid off their remaining contributions.
+Existing cash and investments will be used to pay for future mitigation expenses and then the State will assume financial responsibilities thereafter.